jasiralavi/taskpop/README.md

 New lists can be created from the Settings window.
 You can create Local Lists or Google Task Lists that sync.
 Commands:
 - Type `:list-l` followed by the list name to create a local list.
-- Type `:list-l` followed by the list name to create a Google Task list.
+- Type `:list-gt` followed by the list name to create a Google Task list.
 - Type `:unlist` to delete the current list you are on.

 Notes: